shikokuchuo/secretbase/README.md

 hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.

+Base 64 encoding and decoding of strings, raw vectors and serialized objects.

 The SHA-3 Secure Hash Standard was published by the National Institute of Standards and Technology (NIST) in 2015 at [doi:10.6028/NIST.FIPS.202](https://dx.doi.org/10.6028/NIST.FIPS.202).